lucasvegi/Elixir-Refactorings/README.md

 * __Motivation:__ This refactoring is the inverse of [Remove import attributes](#remove-import-attributes).
 Recall that Remove import attributes allows you to remove `import` directives from a module, replacing all calls to imported functions with fully-qualified name calls (`Module.function(args)`).
 In contrast, Introduce import focuses on replacing fully-qualified name calls of functions from other modules with calls that use only the name of the imported functions.

 * __Examples:__ To better understand, take a look at the example in [Remove import attributes](#remove-import-attributes) in reverse order, that is, ``# After refactoring:`` ->  ``# Before refactoring:``.

+* __Side-conditions:__
+  * When a module `Foo` is importing functions from a module `Bar`, the module `Foo` must not have any previously defined functions with the same names/arity as the functions imported from `Bar`, thus avoiding conflicts;

+  * Additionally, the module `Foo` must not have previously imported functions defined in other modules that have the same name/arity as the functions imported from `Bar`.

+  This side condition is based on definitions provided by members of the RefactorErl project, as described in the following link: [[1]](http://pnyf.inf.elte.hu/trac/refactorerl/wiki/RefactoringSteps)

 [▲ back to Index](#table-of-contents)
 ___